propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.2.6 - 2026-07-16 =
+* Added nonces and verify user capabilities on reset and deletion of search forms for improved security
+* Added basic anonymous search analytics in preparation of future features
+* Updated REST API to support a 'description' field being passed through as a field on property create/update requests
+* Corrected sanitisation of media URLs to use sanitize_url() instead of ph_clean() to ensure any encoding is retained
+* Corrected issue with mismatched HTML tags in Elementor Gallery widget when no photos existed for a property
+* Corrected undefined PHP warning when post thumbnail is requested but no photos exist

 = 2.2.5 - 2026-06-18 =
 * Corrected various translation strings